mozilla/fx-private-relay/docs/translations.md

 Relay codebase, not the translations submodule.
 Include pending translation changes with the pull request that uses them.

 **Do not re-use IDs for new or updated strings**.
-The translations of an existing string are valid and used in live content.
+The translations of existing strings are valid and used in live content.
 When updating content, add a digit to the string ID to signal it will replace another string.
 For example, `premium-promo-availability-warning-4` replaces `premium-promo-availability-warning-3`.